-In 2018, 59 percent of the new cars sold in Oslo were electric or plug-in hybrids.
+In 2023, 82 percent of the new cars sold in Oslo were electric.
 This is causing an ever-greater demand for charging points for electric cars.
 The vast majority of people want to charge their cars at home.
 In June 2017, the Climate Agency established a scheme to provide grants for installing battery-charging infrastructure in housing cooperatives in Oslo.

 «We thought it would be popular, but the number of applications has exceeded our expectations”, Sørensen admits.

-In 2018 alone, the scheme facilitated the potential installation of 20.000 new, private charging points in Oslo
+By January 2024, the scheme has facilitated the potential installation of 80.000 new, private charging points in Oslo